davetang/learning_vcf_file/README.md

 To learn about VCF files, I created a pipeline that generates a random reference, which becomes mutated (SNVs are introduced), from which random reads are derived from, and subsequently mapped back to the original non-mutated random reference.
 The ```pipeline.groovy``` file contains the pipeline, which is processed by Bpipe.
 For more information take a look at my [blog post](http://davetang.org/muse/2015/06/04/paired-end-alignment-using-bpipe/).

-Simply type make in the root directory of this repository to run the pipeline, assuming that bpipe is installed.
+Simply type ```make``` in the root directory of this repository to run the pipeline.
+You will need to install bwa, samtools, bcftools, and Bpipe.

 Adjusting parameters
 --------------------